 Zero Configuration Setup

-    When using zeroconf, a TCP/IP network will be created automatically, i.e. without the need for manual configuration: Once VersaSync's ETH connector is connected to a hub, you can directly access the VersaSync Web UI, using a standard web browser, without any configuration.
+When using zeroconf, a TCP/IP network will be created automatically, i.e. without the need for manual configuration: Once VersaSync's ETH connector is connected to a network, you can directly access the VersaSync Web UI, using a standard web browser, without any configuration.

 Prior to using zeroconf, ensure the following requirements are met:

 - Your network is DHCP enabled, and DHCP is enabled on the individual ETH port you are using.

 - The PC you will use to communicate with your unit is connected to the same network as your VersaSync.

 - Windows 7/8 users should install Bonjour Print Services, otherwise access to

 - Windows 10 already supports mDNS and DNS-SD, hence there is no need to install additional software.

 Connect to the Web UI of your VersaSync unit in these steps: